New Enhancements in WordPress Manager

 We also made some improvements to the New WordPress Installation menu.
 Now you can easily and quickly setup a user and name for your MySQL database at the very beginning of your WordPress installation.
 You only need to click Additional options and fill in the required fields.
 From here you can also setup a MySQL password and modify the prefix for the tables’ names.

-Last, but not least, from now on if you install a Let’s Encrypt certificate through WordPress Manager, your website will be automatically redirected to HTTPS so you won’t have to do it manually.
+Last, but not least, from now on if you install a free SSL certificate through WordPress Manager, your website will be automatically redirected to HTTPS so you won’t have to do it manually.

 Please note that if your website has external resources downloaded through an unsecured connection (HTTP), your browser will display a warning message and it might block these resources.